-These six words can signal the insidious onset of scope creep, a condition that causes project managers and general contractors alike considerable pain and suffering.
+These six words can signal the insidious onset of scope creep, which causes considerable pain and suffering for project managers and general contractors.

 Scope refers to the initial agreed-upon and documented work plan for a specific project.
 The scope includes the key deliverables of the finished project, the general schedule, and other project requirements.
 Scope creep occurs when, mid-project, the scope changes.
 The schedules extend or shrink.
 The expectations about deliverables shift or grow.

 This isn’t the only way a steel building project can get out of hand.
 Your project can also be thrown off the scope, which implies an external, undesired change that affects your project’s scope.

 Whether it’s scope creep or an unexpected change, one thing is true: You’re going to have to find a way to manage changes to your project’s scope (or find a way to get back to the original plan).
 Unwanted or unconsidered changes in scope are bad for contractors, stakeholders, companies, and clients: They drain resources, kill trust, and disrupt further schedules and project timelines.

 Let’s talk about a few different situations that could affect your project’s scope – and what to do to stay in control.

 Be Prepared for These 7 Ways Your Georgia Steel Building Project Can Veer Off Track

 1. Unclear scope

 It may sound obvious, but if you start a project with too vague or general a work plan, your scope will get out of hand before you know it.
 Even simple tasks, if not scoped out clearly, could net contentious discussions and impactful issues down the road.
 For example, one contractor ended up suing their city after a botched library renovation – citing a 54-week delay after last-minute, out-of-scope changes.